 return returnedhash

-With hashing function in place we can proceed to uploading subtitle by sending
+With hashing function in place we can proceed to uploading subtitle by

-POST query to /api/upload endpoint.
-Note that
+sending POST query to /api/upload endpoint.
+Note that we also need to pass

-we also need to pass movie IMDb URL (imdb_url) and
+movie IMDb URL (imdb_url) and subtitle language code:

 import os